hrithiksaini22/cka-prep-documentation/Day-7/backup-restore.md

 If you do change --data-dir to /var/lib/etcd-from-backup in the ETCD YAML file, make sure that the volumeMounts for etcd-data is updated as well, with the mountPath pointing to /var/lib/etcd-from-backup (THIS COMPLETE STEP IS OPTIONAL AND NEED NOT BE DONE FOR COMPLETING THE RESTORE)

+2) How many clusters are defined in the kubeconfig on the student-node? k config get-clusters
+3) How many nodes (both controlplane and worker) are part of cluster1?
+Make sure to switch the context to cluster1:

+kubectl config use-context cluster1 k get nodes